Arts Impact Fund investment The art-focused community cafe will use the…

-The educational arts charity will use its £600,000 credit facility from the Arts Impact Fund to purchase and develop property.
+The Arts Impact Fund offered the educational arts charity a £600,000 credit facility to purchase and develop property.

 Bow Arts Trust is an educational arts charity operating since 1995 out of its long term base on Bow Road, and several other locations within East London.
 Bow Arts offers affordable studio space to artists and designers at the start of their careers, and also runs the Nunnery Gallery, part of the Bow Road headquarters, which displays visual art firmly rooted in the history of the area.